anishtr4/testreadmes/README.md

 You can edit AppIcon in "images.xcassets".
 Open Spotifile.xcworkspace in project navigator open Spotifle "Supporting Files" and open "images.xcassets" there you can find AppIcon and update the required icons according to the given size/aspect ration

+## Core App Struture
+App
+ action -  Redux actions
+ api - All the http request/api methods assets - Art files/icons/images required for the application components - Application components (Following Atomic  Design) Note: Templates is not being used
+     Atom - Atoms are the smallest possible components Molecules - Composition of one or more components of atoms Organisms - Organisms are the combination of molecules that work together or even with atoms that compose more elaborate interfaces
+     Templates - templates create relationships between the organisms and others components through positions, placements and patterns config - Contains application configurations (app version, api queries) Note: Some of the api queries is not being used any more  as part of endpoint change. lib - navigation - permission - reducers - sagas - screens - store - styles - theme - utils -